-We collect your personal data if you use our services, e.g. if you attend one of our training courses, a committee meeting, or some other event, have registered for one of our information brochures, or have contacted us by telephone, e-mail, or as part of a personal contact (e.g. at a trade fair or other event).
+We collect your personal data if you use our services, e.g. if you attend one of our events, committee meetings or training courses, have registered for one of our information brochures or have contacted us by telephone, e-mail or as part of a personal contact (e.g. at a trade fair or other event).

 In detail the following types of data are processed:

 Private address, company address, postal address, telephone numbers